KabilanMA/kabilan/_posts/2025-02-17-ghost-story.md

 layout: post
 title: From Atheist to Believer
 date: 2025-02-17 06:01:00
-description: This is a Story Happened in My Personal Which Changed My Perspective
+description: This is a Story Happened in My Personal Life Which Changed My Perspective
 tags: formatting
 categories: story
 thumbnail: assets/img/ghost.png
 ---

-#### This is a Story Happened in My Personal Which Changed My Perspective
+#### This is a Story Happened in My Personal Life Which Changed My Perspective

 ---